thesunshade/Bilara-Preview/readMe.md

-# Lightweight interface for English SuttaCentral translation by Bhante Sujato
+# Lightweight previewer for draft translations on Bilara

 This code makes use of the SuttaCentral API.

-For the old branch that pulled the sutta data off of the GitHub repository, go [here](https://github.com/thesunshade/mini-sc/tree/Old-version-using-github-files-as-source)